1) Affordable housing 2) Create a sense of community; create a social network or fabric for the residents 3) Unsurpassed amenities

 on the golf courses.
 The pretty one was constructed by Del Webb's golf course water features specialist Pacific

-Aquascape while the gutters installed at Lakes West, River View, and Willowbrook Golf Courses were done by ones
+Aquascape while the gutters installed at Lakes West, River View, Willowbrook and Willowcreek Golf Courses were done by

-without the specialty.
+ones without the specialty.
 In 2009, relining Willowcreek stream was approved by the board for $435,000.
-SCFR submitted
+SCFR

-a bid by Pacific Aquascape for $308,000 for a waterproof natural-looking stream.
-The management countered by blurting the
+submitted a bid by Pacific Aquascape for $308,000 for a waterproof natural-looking stream.
+The management countered

-bid they got was "really" $279,000, and it ended up being a gutter like the rest in Sun City.
-Gutters do not
+by blurting the bid they got was "really" $279,000, and it ended up being a gutter like the rest in Sun City.

-meet the Formula of "unsurpassed amenities".
-As long as the centerpieces of our golf courses are gutters,
+Gutters do not meet the Formula of "unsurpassed amenities".
+As long as the centerpieces of our golf courses

 |